jmbealer/my-knowledge-base/_technology_and_applied_science/linux/lpi-linux-essentials.md

 How to print the kernel release? uname -r
 How to print the kernel version? uname -v
+How to print the kernel name? uname -s

 What are the types of Linux distributions?
 Linux Distributions: Enterprise Grade, Consumer Grade, and Experimental and Hacker